rubenerd/rubenerd.com/content/post/2017/apple-september-2017-kit.markdown

 I'm relieved and happy this exists, for reasons that are as much to do with what the iPhone X is.
 Wireless charging brings it closer to what the Palm Pre had – the phone I held so much hope for – and they fortunately backported the A11 from the X to it.

-It's not enough of a replacement for my dinner-tray size iPhone 7+ to fork out some more dough, and I tend to only upgrade my phones after I've run the previous one into the ground.
+It's not enough of a replacement for my dinner-tray size iPhone 7+ to fork out some more dough, and I tend to upgrade phones every three years because I develop odd attachments to them.
 But I can think of at least a few family members on old phones who'd really benefit from it, especially for the improved camera optics.

 I wonder how many more of these they'll sell in countries with large Chinese populations, too?